AdobeDocs/campaign-classic.en/help/platform/using/adobe-analytics-connector.md

 * Web analytics' role:

-    1. marks the email campaigns launched with Adobe Campaign,
+    1. marks the campaigns launched with Adobe Campaign,
-    1. saves recipient behavior, on the site they browsed after clicking the campaign email, in the form of segments.
+    1. saves recipient behavior, on the site they browsed after clicking the campaign, in the form of segments.
 Segments concern abandoned products (viewed but not added to the cart or purchased), purchases or cart abandonments.

 * Adobe Campaign's role: